HelpChat/toolbox/README.md

-# HelpChat ToolBox
+# HelpChat Toolbox

 ## What is it?

-HelpChat ToolBox is a toolbox of useful tools for HelpChat's Minecraft plugins, configs, and more!
+HelpChat Toolbox is a toolbox of useful tools for HelpChat's Minecraft plugins, configs, and more!

 It currently includes the following features: